Last Updated on February 11, 2022 by Real Men Sow

 How Short Should You Cut Your Rosemary Plants?

 I’d never taken a cutting before, so I didn’t really know what I was doing.
 I cut half a dozen stems, about 10cm long, and poked them into a 6-inch pot of multi-purpose and homemade compost mix.

-For the first few weeks, the cuttings cosy home was my cold frame, and this period was notable by virtue of nothing actually happening.
+For the first few weeks, the cuttings cozy home was my cold frame, and this period was notable by virtue of nothing actually happening.
 They didn’t grow, just stayed upright and green.
 Refreshingly, I guessed this meant they weren’t dying.

 Having kept them watered and crossed my fingers, the little cuttings gradually began to grow.
 In August, I plucked up the courage to empty out the pot, and to unashamed fist-clenching, I was greeted with a decent pattern of root establishment.